18

 uid [unknown] MySQL Release Engineering

-Pubrsa4096 2021-12-14 [SC] [expired with: 2023-12-14]
+pub rsa4096 2021-12-14 [SC] [expired from: 2023-12-14]

-uid [expired] MySQL Release Engineering
+uid [ expired ] MySQL Release Engineering

-1) We remove old, invalid keys - from 2022
+1) We delete old, inactive keys - from 2022.

-2) Using the GPG, download the new B7B3B78A8D3785C key if you haven't done before
+2) Using GPG, download a new key B7B3B788A8D3785C, if you have not done so before

-gpg --keyserver keyserver.ubuntu.com --recv b7b3b788a8d3785c
+gpg --keyserver keyserver.ubuntu.com --recv B7B3B788A8D3785C

-gpg --export b7b3b788a8d3785c | sudo tee /etc/apt/trusted.gpg.d/mysql.gpg > /dev/null
+gpg --export B7B3B788A8D3785C | sudo tee /etc/apt/trusted.gpg.d/mysql.gpg > /dev/null

 sudo nano /etc/apt/sources.list.d/mysql.list

-Correct the line:
+Correcting the line:

-Contents of the file /etc/apt/sources.list.d/mysql.list
+Contents of the file /etc/apt/sources.list.d/mysql.list:

 deb [signed-by=/etc/apt/trusted.gpg.d/mysql.gpg] http://repo.mysql.com/apt/ubuntu/ jammy mysql-apt-config